 Goiter is usually detected on a physical examination by looking at and feeling the lump in the neck.
-Your doctor will request diagnostic studies that allow him to know the reasons for your condition and what stage it is in, including:
+Your doctor will request diagnostic studies that allow them to know the reasons for your condition and its stage, including:

 - Blood tests to find out if your thyroid gland is overactive or underactive.